How to Get the Apple Watch Link Bracelet Look for Less

 MoKo stainless steel band

-The stainless steel band from MoKo offers nine versions of the link bracelet; we're loving the one pictured to the right that's a copy of the space black genuine article.
+The stainless steel band from MoKo offers nine versions of the link bracelet; we're loving the one pictured to the right that's a copy of the space gray genuine article.

 If you're looking to replicate Apple's silver links, MoKo can do that, too.
 This one would be hard to identify as a non-Apple product, that's for sure.